Ever wondered about why some companies have logos with E? It’s finally the end of the week and time for another Friday Feature.

-This week we’re on E in our company logo design alphabet, and E is for…
+This week we’re on logos beginning with the letter E in our company logo design alphabet, and E is for…

-3. British video game publisher Eidos Interactive, their name coming from a Greek word meaning “species”, have produced a number of awesome titles from Tomb Raider to Deus Ex.
-Their logo, a relatively simplistic font flanked by a large arrowhead, is quietly unmistakeable.
+Third on up, British video game publisher Eidos Interactive, their name coming from a Greek word meaning “species”, have produced a number of awesome titles from Tomb Raider to Deus Ex.
+Their logo with E, a relatively simplistic font flanked by a large arrowhead, is quietly unmistakeable.

-5. Emporio Armani is a name synonymous with glamour and high fashion, so it makes sense for the company to have an equally stylish logo.
-It depicts a stylised representation of an eagle (which subtly bears Giorgio Armani’s initials) looking in ‘the right direction’, thus drawing attention to the brand’s renown for quality and excellence.
+Last, but certainly not least in logos with E, Emporio Armani is a name synonymous with glamour and high fashion.
+So it makes sense for the company to have an equally stylish logo.
+It depicts a stylised representation of an eagle, which subtly bears Giorgio Armani’s initials, looking in ‘the right direction’.
+Thus drawing attention to the brand’s renown for quality and excellence.

 Next up will be letter F, so if you have any suggestions for logos or companies that start with this letter then don’t hesitate to post them on our Facebook page or else tweet them to us at @thelogocompany with the #fridayfeature hash tag.